aboutcode-org/aboutcode-toolkit/docs/source/general.rst

                 owner: Red Hat
                 redistribute: Y

-You can make the appropriate changes to your input software inventory and then run gen as often as necessary to replace the generated AboutCode Toolkit files with the improved output.
+You can make appropriate changes to your input software inventory and then run gen as often as necessary to replace the ABOUT file(s) with the improved version.

 Using attrib to Generate a Product Attribution Notice Package
 =============================================================